 Does it make a difference if the ring is a family heirloom?

 If the ring is a treasured family heirloom, a court would be more likely to assume that there was an implied intention that the ring would be returned if the couple split up.
+Although, once again, proving that it should be considered as such could be tricky.

 Would a pre-nuptial agreement help clarify the ownership of a ring?